BhumiSonune/readme-demo1/README.md

 This is my first README for the Git & GitHub lab.
 This change was made directly on GitHub.
 ## Updates from feature branch

+Local edit: pulled GitHub changes and now adding more.